 Sustainability is more than just recycling or less energy usage; it encompasses a holistic approach to construction.
 Sustainable building materials not only reduce energy consumption and greenhouse emissions directly but also enhance overall building efficiency when harmonized with passive design strategies.
 Additionally, some materials are derived from organic and renewable sources, reducing environmental strain while promoting a circular economy.
 These sustainable materials not only benefit the environment but also contribute to constructing structures that are environmentally responsible, energy-efficient, and resilient, thereby fostering a sustainable built environment for present and future generations.

-Top 15 Most Sustainable Building Materials You Should Know
+Top 15 Examples of Sustainable Materials

 1. Mycelium